-These iChat Version 1 pages are coloured Blue and have the iChat 1 icon on them that was in use at the time so that you know where you are.
+These iChat (Version 1) pages are coloured Blue and have the iChat (1) icon on them that was in use at the time, so you know where you are.
+The icon differs from later ones by having the Running Man.

 iChat (Version 1) Functions